vatpac-technology/sops/docs/aerodromes/classc/Learmonth.md

 | **Learmonth SMC** | **Learmonth Ground**  | **126.200** | **LM_GND**    |
 | **Learmonth ATIS** |                      | **123.300** | **YPLM_ATIS** |

+!!! note
+    YPLM is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 LM ADC owns the Class C airspace within the LM CTR from `SFC` to `A015`.